mysqljs/mysql/Readme.md

 ## Switching users / altering connection state

-MySQL offers a changeUser command that allows you to alter the current user and other aspects of the connection without shutting down the underlaying socket:
+MySQL offers a changeUser command that allows you to alter the current user and other aspects of the connection without shutting down the underlying socket:

 ```js
 connection.changeUser({user : 'john'}, function(err) {